Tones

 Vietnamese sixth tone

-The sixth tone, and thereby the syllable that carries it, is normally shorter than the other tones, largely because the glottal stop causes an abrupt stop rather than a follow-through like with the other tones.
+The sixth tone, and thereby the syllable that carries it, is normally shorter than the other tones, largely because the glottal stop causes an abrupt stop rather than a follow-through like the other tones.

 All-in-one tone chart